 Second, the effect of a given experience varies across people due to interference from other experiences in their databases, including NDS ones.
 For instance, the reaction of beliefs to the severity of the local Covid pandemic is dampened by exposure to, and hence recall of, a non-Covid health adversity, and vice versa.
-Interference implies that even DS experiences may be forgotten.
+Interference implies that even DS experiences may not come to mind.
+This prediction can be tested by showing how the effect of a given experience lived by a respondent depends on the frequency and similarity of other experiences she has lived, including NDS ones.